FragileTech/guide/guide/git_flow/git_basics.md

 commit.
 The process is the following: `git merge` takes two branch pointers and identifies their common commit ancestor.
 Once Git locates this point, it generates a unique "merge commit" (on the branch we are currently working on) that combines all committed changes from their common parent.
-This new commit is unique in the sense that it depends on two parent commits. `git merge` only modifies the current branch; the target branch history remains unaltered (as illustrated in the previous figure).
+This new commit is unique in the sense that it depends on two parent commits.
+One should notice that `git merge` only modifies the current branch; the target branch history remains unaltered (as illustrated in the previous figure).